ashok-FD/askmyndraShopping/README.md

 First you should import db in mongodb Shell or mongodb compass
 -----------------------------------------------------------------------------------------------
-!----Instructions are inside of mongo exports file-----!
+!----Instructions are inside of mongoDb exports file-----!

 -----------------------------------------------------------------------------------------------